You are using an outdated browser.

 Managing Director & Chief Program and Partnerships Officer for Out & Equal

 Deena is behind the LGBTQ+ movement’s largest corporate public policy mobilization efforts.
-Under her leadership, the number of Fortune 500 companies with full LGBTQ+ protections rose from less than half to 90 percent.
+Under her leadership, the percentage of Fortune 500 companies with LGBTQ+ protections almost doubled from 50% to 90%.
 Deena has led inclusion programs on four continents and pioneered the development of corporate benchmarking tools here in the U.S. and across Latin America and Asia.

 L. Taylor Phillips